Transround/NativerSDK/README.md

 <p><b>Nativer SDK</b>: A set of functions and libraries, which enable the host Application to become easily translatable in the Nativer Ecosystem</p>

 <p><b>Nativer Application</b>: This is Transround&rsquo;s own application, called Nativer, which implements majority of the functionality of the Nativer Ecosystem, like requesting localizations, downloading ready localizations, translate, proof reading, support, etc.</p>

+<b>If you would like to explore the localization features of Nativer SDK and would like to try integrating the SDK, download the [App Localization Demo project] (https://github.com/Transround/LocalizationDemoDev) from Github and follow the detailed instructions in this readme.</b>

+<b>In case you would like to integrate your own app with the Nativer SDK please visit the [Nativer Developer Self Service site] (http://developer.nativer.com/) for further instructions.</b>